blckbx/mybosbotexample/README.md

 - `ADJUST_POLICIES`: BosBot is permitted to adjust outgoing fees and max htlc sizes of your channels (**experimental!**)
 - `ADJUST_POLICIES_FEES` : if false this restricts policy management (setting htlc sizes/fees) to htlc size management only
 - `ALLOW_REBALANCING`: BosBot rebalances channels which are depleted to local or remote side (500_000 sats off balance with channel size above 2M)
-- `ALLOW_DB_CLEANUP`: BosBot backs up historical payments in json files and marks them for deletion in LND's channel database (compaction required to actually free up space) for better speed every `DAYS_BETWEEN_DB_CLEANING` days
+- `ALLOW_DB_CLEANUP`: BosBot backs up historical payments in json files and marks them for deletion in LND's channel database (compaction required to actually free up space) every `DAYS_BETWEEN_DB_CLEANING` days

 5) Adjust Important Settings: